-Table 3.2 Participation in OGP by Government Institutions
+Table 3.2: Participation in OGP by Government Institutions

 How did institutions participate?
-Ministries, Departments, and Agencies Legislative Judiciary (including quasi- judicial agencies) Other (including constitutional independent or autonomous Subnational Governments Consult: These institutions observed or were invited to observe the action plan but may not be responsible for commitments in the action plan.
-26 1 0 0 bodies) 1 2 2 3 Propose: These institutions proposed commitments for inclusion in the action plan.
-14 4 0 0 1 5 0 Implement: These institutions are responsible for implementing commitments in the action plan whether or not they proposed the commitments.
-17 6 0 0 1 7 0 judiciary institution, nor Parliament, participated in the development process of the OGP action plan.
-Consequently, the current action plan focuses predominantly on activities undertaken by the executive branch of governments, including modernization of government services.
-The action plan does not include any commitments related to the judiciary or parliament.
-Table 1.2 above details which institutions were involved in the various stages in OGP.
+Ministries, Departments, and Agencies Legislative Judiciary (including quasi- judicial agencies) Other (including constitutional independent or autonomous bodies) Subnational Governments Consult: These institutions observed or were invited to observe the action plan but may not be responsible for commitments in the action plan.
+26 0 0 1 2 Propose: These institutions proposed commitments for inclusion in the action plan.
+14 0 0 1 0 Implement: These institutions are responsible for implementing commitments in the action plan whether or not they proposed the commitments.
+17 0 0 1 0

 In Albania, participation in OGP was limited to central government agencies (with MSIPA, NAIS, Ministry of Interior and MSLI being the most active) and one independent institution (Commissioner for Freedom of Information and Personal Data Protection).
-Although Albania is implementing a major judicial reform, no
+Although Albania is implementing a major judicial reform, no judiciary institution, nor Parliament, participated in the development process of the action plan.